 Djibril Cisse, Liverpool – Comminuted fracture of tibia and fibula

 A comminuted fracture describes a bone breaking into more than two fragments.
 Such injuries occur in high-impact situations, and it is not uncommon that they end the careers of sportsmen and women unlucky enough to suffer them.

 The fact that Djibril Cisse battled back to play again after suffering a comminuted fracture of his tibia and fibula during a match against Blackburn in 2004 is a testament to the incredible determination and remarkable recovery powers of the player.

 As the video of the incident shows, it was not the most aggressive challenge that led to the break, but when moving at high speed, forces are exaggerated and breakages such as these can easily occur.

 Petr Cech, Chelsea – Fractured skull

-Football injuries are unpredictable, and whilst fans can arm themselves with a bet calculator to judge their team's chances of winning, they can rarely predict when injury will befall a key player.
+Football injuries are unpredictable, and whilst fans can arm themselves with a bet calculator to judge their team's chances of winning, they can rarely predict when an injury will befall a key player.

 Serious head injuries are thankfully not too common in football, but Chelsea goalkeeper Petr Cech came close to losing his life when he suffered a fractured skull in the first minute of a game against Reading in 2006.

-The incident looked far from malicious, but Stephen Hunt's failure to keep his leg clear of the goalkeeper's head led to Cech suffering a depressed fracture of the skull, and he collapsed in the changing rooms before being taken to hospital.
+The incident looked far from malicious, but Stephen Hunt's failure to keep his leg clear of the goalkeeper's head led to Cech suffering a depressed fracture of the skull, and he collapsed in the changing rooms before being taken to a hospital.
 Doctors said the incident nearly cost Cech his life, but he recovered within three months to play again.